 Creamy Potato Soup

 Now here’s the indulgence—creamy potato soup that isn’t gluey or heavy.
 The trick?
 Blend half the soup and leave the rest chunky.
 This creates a luxurious texture without masking those delightful potato bits.
 The milk and cheese work together to deliver that silky mouthfeel that feels like a warm hug.
+If you’re watching your diet, this also makes a great base for how to make gluten-free potato soup or other lightened-up comfort recipes.

 Homemade Potato Soup